 One has to wonder, Titus put out 3 different series using the same engine and every one of them was way below average at best.
 Yes, the 3 series was indeed, Crazy Cars, Fire And Forget and Offshore Warrior.
 How the hell did they manage to survive?

 I have always had a weakness for driving games and sometimes i find even the crappy ones enjoyable.
 The first Crazy Cars game was and has always been one of the games that i never did like and to be honest i hated it so much that i never tried it for more than 1 minute or 3 tops.
 That had to change this week, i have spent a bit more time on it now, yuck!.

-It was one of the first driving games on the Amiga and it did have an amazing opening sound + picture combo as well as that game over picture.
+It was one of the first driving games on the Amiga and it did have an amazing opening sound + picture combo as well as a special game over screen that is seen above.
 But all these things together did not make up for that the game was a complete mess.

 I have no idea what to say about the game really except for that it is a mess, you start with the most boring car in the game, an Mercedes, yes a Crazy choice…